dinnerdoggy/SimplyBooksBE/README.md

 Clean RESTful architecture

-Features
+#### Features
-Full CRUD for authors and books
+- Full CRUD for authors and books

-One-to-many relationship: each book belongs to an author
+- One-to-many relationship: each book belongs to an author

-Input trimming and validation for clean, reliable data
+- Input trimming and validation for clean, reliable data

-Cascade delete support for removing authors and their books

-Descriptive error responses and developer-friendly feedback
+- Descriptive error responses and developer-friendly feedback

-Ready for Firebase authentication integration
+- Firebase authentication integration

-License
-This project is open source and available under the MIT License.

 Contact
-Built by [Your Name].
+Built by [Casey Cunningham].
-For questions, suggestions, or contributions, feel free to open an issue or contact me at yourname@example.com.
+For questions, suggestions, or contributions, feel free to open an issue or contact me at dinnerdoggy@gmail.com.